Founder of the Hawaiian Kingdom

 Princess Kinau and Princess Kamamalu.

 Prince Pauli Ka`oleioku

 Queen Consort Keōpūolani, wife of King Kamehameha the Great

 & Princess Nahi`ena`ena

 A third statue was commissioned by the State Hawai‘i and unveiled on April 15, 1969 in Washington D.C.
-Statutory Hall, and later moved to the Visitor's Center.
+Statutory Hall, it was later moved to the Visitor's Center because of its size.

-A fourth Kamehameha statue stands in Hilo, Hawai‘i at the north end of the Wailoa River State Park.
+A fourth statue of King Kamehameha stands in Hilo, Hawai‘i at the north end of the Wailoa River State Park.
 The 14-foot sculpture was created by R. Sandrin in Vicenza, Italy in 1963 and erected at this site in June of 1997.